adavarski/gitlab-vault-demo/README.md

 Note: Send credential to another stage in the same ci pipeline is done via GitLab artifacts.
 Explanation: The environment variables created during jobs are lost when the job finished, so I would recommend saving our variables to files that can be collected by the GitLab Runner via the artifacts .gitlab-ci.yml attribute.
 The artifacts from all jobs will then be available to the job(s) in our next stage(s).

-## Prepare on-prem infrastructure (devops server IP: 192.168.1.99)
+## Prepare on-prem infrastructure

-## Install/setup/configure GitLab & HashiCorp Vault.
+## Install/setup/configure GitLab & HashiCorp Vault on a Linux server.

 ### Gitlab server install via ansible